joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/09/17/opinion/thepoint/hezbollah-israel-pagers-assassinations

 **Bruins' Jeremy Swayman, still unsigned, will not be on the ice for camp's start**\
-`GM Don Sweeney said on camp's eve that Swayman "has chosen to wait, and rightfully so, until a contract is settled.”`\
+`GM Don Sweeney said on camp's eve that Swayman "has chosen to wait, and rightfully so, until a contract is settled."`\
 https://nytimes.com/athletic/5777003/2024/09/18/bruins-jeremy-swayman-training-camp-unsigned/

 **What’s in Our Queue?
 Cycladic Art and More**\